 As a young adult's mentor, you provide a safe environment where they can reflect and question without fear of being judged.

 You also have the responsibility of ensuring the confidentiality of the relationship.
 You act as a guide providing them with the best options and timely warnings against likely pitfalls and challenges.
 Most importantly being a mentor makes you a role model, your life and actions directly influence your mentee's outlook on life.

-Mentoring a young adult is one way to ensure their up-skilling.
+Mentoring youth is one way to ensure their up-skilling.
 In a mentoring program, they are exposed to best practices and trusted methods of getting things done.
 This helps increase their professional development opportunities.

-Through observing the mentor's approach to the coordination of mentoring activities, young adults can refine their leadership skills.
+By observing the mentor's approach to coordinating mentoring activities, young adults can refine their leadership skills.
 One very important skill that passes from mentor to mentee is the problem-solving skill.

-Young adults can observe and be part of problem-solving processes which equips them with the know-how in solving future problems.
+Young adults can observe and be part of problem-solving processes, equipping them with the know-how to solve future problems.
 We can learn good interpersonal skills in the process of mentoring.
 A mentee learns the value of trust, a positive attitude, confidentiality, communication, mutual respect, and helpfulness.
 A mentoring program also gives young adults a chance to build their professional network, advance their careers, and stay on track.

 Related: You might also find yourself or your mentee inspired by these mindfulness quotes.

 With a mentor in their lives, young adults stand to reap tremendous benefits.
 They would have access to valuable advice and insight into what it takes to get ahead in life.

 Through the experience of the mentor, they can plan their own lives to make better use of opportunities and talents.
 Mentors can help identify and maximize certain unique skills and talents that may be unnoticed or underdeveloped.

 A mentor also serves as a "sounding board" for ideas and problems.
 They can offer assistance in the execution of ideas and guidance on the best way to deal with tricky situations.